jafischer/bevy-fluid-sim/README.md

 ## Early Results

-After wrestling with it for a week or two, I've finally achieved something that looks... fluid adjacent.
+After wrestling with it for couple of weeks, I've achieved something that looks... fluid adjacent.

 ![fluid adjacent](./Screenshot%202025-03-02%20at%206.59.13%E2%80%AFPM.png).